forged-circuit/digital-privacy/protection-plans/home-users.md

 # 🏠 Home Users

-This section is for personal use, families, and home networks.
+This path is for personal use, families, and home networks.

+You can choose any protection level depending on how much control and security you want.

 ---

-# 🧭 Recommended Setup (Most Users)
+# 🧭 Recommended Starting Point

-If you are unsure where to start:

-👉 **Start with Privacy Plus (recommended)**
-👉 Or begin with Starter Shield if you want something lighter

-These two cover most home use cases.
+👉 **Privacy Plus**

+Best balance of simplicity and protection for most homes.

 ---

-# 📦 All Available Home Packages
+# 📦 Available Packages

-You are free to choose any of the following:
+---

 ## 🟢 Starter Shield

-Basic network protection.
+Basic protection.

+* Blocks ads and trackers
-* Pi-hole (Tier 1)
+* Choose:

+  * device monitoring OR
-* Optional: Home setup OR password manager
+  * password manager

-👉 Best for beginners
+👉 Good for:

+* first-time users
+* simple setups

 ---

 ## 🔵 Privacy Plus (Recommended)

-Full home protection system.
+Full home protection.

-* Pi-hole (Tier 1)
-* Identity protection (Tier 3)
+* Ad blocking across all devices
+* Device awareness
+* Password security

-👉 Best balance of simplicity and security
+👉 Best for:

+* most users
+* families

 ---

-## 🟡 Business Essentials (Advanced Home Use)
+## 🟡 Business Essentials

-Small office-level protection (can also be used at home).
+Advanced home network.

-* Network filtering
+* Network segmentation (VLANs)
-* Identity protection
-* VPN + firewall
+* Firewall + VPN
+* Better performance and control

+👉 Good for:

+* large homes
-* Network improvements
+* tech-savvy users

-👉 For advanced home setups

 ---

 ## 🟠 Pro Business Guard

-Advanced visibility and monitoring.

-* Everything in Business Essentials
+Adds visibility layer.

-* Monitoring dashboards (Tier 7)
+* Prepares for monitoring dashboards

-👉 For users who want insight into network activity
+* More control over network activity

+👉 Good for:

+* advanced users
+* home labs

 ---

 ## 🔴 Ultimate Offense

-Maximum protection system.
+Maximum protection.

-* All tiers (1–8)
+* Backup systems
-* Backup, monitoring, and threat detection
+* Threat detection (honeypot)

+👉 Good for:

-👉 For high-security environments
+* high-security environments
+* users who want full control

 ---

-# ⚙️ Where to Go Next
+# 🧠 How to Choose

-👉 Select a package:
-/packages/

-Then follow the install guide inside.
+If unsure:

+👉 Start with **Privacy Plus**

+You can upgrade later at any time.

 ---

-# 🧠 Simple Rule

-If you're unsure:

-👉 Start with Privacy Plus

-You can always upgrade later without reinstalling.
+# 🚀 Next Step

+Go to:

+👉 `/packages/`